 And although the automatic transmission will eat into this advantage slightly, it should pay for itself in reduced clutch maintenance costs, particularly if you operate mostly in urban areas.

-As with all EcoBlue Transits, the Luton has massive 36,000-mile service intervals, while being a Ford One Stop Shop conversion it’s covered by the standard three-year, 100,000-mile warranty.
+The Luton is a Ford One Stop Shop conversion, which means it’s covered by the standard three-year, 100,000-mile warranty.
 The conversion work is carried out by VFS.

 Our example insurance cost comes out at £735.99.*